shubhamborke7778/Technical-Paper/Technical Paper.md

 * Code logic errors can affect writing cache data in memory and breaks in the formatting sequence of lines.

-* Usually, we set an expiration time for writing cache.
+* Usually, We set a time limit for writing cache.
 After the expiration time database will delete the cache data and extends the performance time.
 It will cause the client to face user experience or system crashes.

 ### Solutions